 Profitability on these bespoke deals either doesn’t get measured or is measured incorrectly because costs are not allocated properly across commercial deals.

-And, product launches start to take years rather than months with costs spiralling out of control.
+And, product launches start to take years rather than months with costs spiraling out of control.

 It’s a well-trodden path but there are many challenges along the way and the purpose of this blog is to share some lessons learned.